argoproj/applicationset/README.md

 ### Running the ApplicationSet Controller as a standalone process from the CLI

-When developing a Kubernetes controller, it is often easier to run the controller process from your local CLI, rather than requiring a container rebuild and push for new code changes.
+When iteratively developing a Kubernetes controller, it is often easier to run the controller process from your local CLI, rather than requiring a container rebuild and push for new code changes.

 1. First, setup a local Argo CD development environment:
   - Clone the Argo CD source, and setup an Argo CD dev environment: